Kyle Tucker Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.
+- The 7.7 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in the league.

-- The Guardians' 3.77 team ERA ranks sixth across all league pitching staffs.
+- The Guardians have the seventh-ranked team ERA among all MLB pitching staffs (3.77).

-- The Guardians give up the third-fewest home runs in baseball (60 total, one per game).
+- The Guardians surrender the third-fewest home runs in baseball (61 total, one per game).

-- Allen (3-2 with a 2.76 ERA and 47 strikeouts in 45 2/3 innings pitched) makes the start for the Guardians, his ninth of the season.
+- McKenzie (0-0) takes the mound for the Guardians to make his second start this season.

-- The left-hander last pitched on Saturday against the Minnesota Twins, when he threw six innings, allowing two earned runs while giving up seven hits.
+- In his last time out on Sunday, the right-hander tossed five scoreless innings against the Minnesota Twins while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.